claceio/docs/content/docs/Plugins/Overview.md

 ```

 then the app will use the `http.in#google` account config by default.
 This also can be overridden using account links, by
-running `clace account link --promote /myapp http.in#google myaccount`
+running `openrun account link --promote /myapp http.in#google myaccount`

 This approach is useful if an app has to access multiple accounts for the same plugin.
 The account linking approach is recommended for normal scenarios.

-Clace apps aim to be portable across installations, without requiring code changes.
+OpenRun apps aim to be portable across installations, without requiring code changes.
 Using account config allows the app code to be independent of the installation specific account config.